jhowerin/Blockchain_API/README.md

 ### Test by running program
 1: Move to directory with simpleChain.js
-2: Run simpleChain.js by entering> "node simpleChain.js"<br>
+2: Run simpleChain.js by entering> "npm start" or "node index.js"<br>
 3: 10 blocks are automatically created each time simpleChain is run.
 4: The blocks can be tested with the API calls defined above